CMKL-University/warp-ai-vision/warp-ai/docs/CNN-and-Object-Detection/resnet.md

 ---

 ***Optional:***
-We can download an example image from the Pytorch website, but we have already downloaded all the data we need and stored it in the data directory, so we can skip this code section.
+For this tutorial, we can use an example image from Pytorch or our own image.

+To download the image from PyTorch, run the below section of code.
 ```python
 import urllib
 url, filename = ("https://github.com/pytorch/hub/raw/master/images/dog.jpg", "data/dog.jpg")